17yo: Dad, do you not know how old I am - and what I can do myself? Me: Oh, I know buddy. As you are learning new stuff, I am unlearning to help you

 - Advising heads of IT and sales executives on the strategic approaches to test automation

-And most importantly: enabling the self-reliance and life skills of the two young men mentioned above.
+And most importantly: enabling the self-reliance and life skills of the two young people mentioned above.